 - they take a very short amount of time;

-- and the positive results can be immediate (even faster than the calming effect from eating carbs).
+- and the positive results can be immediate (even faster than the calming effect of eating carbs).

 What has been proven effective is to take two consecutive inhales through your nose, followed by a longer exhale through your mouth.

-This type of breathing will help balance the ratio of carbon dioxide and oxygen in your bloodstream and lungs.
+This type of breathing will help balance your bloodstream and lungs’ carbon dioxide and oxygen ratio.

-It makes you go from too anxious, to calm.
-And it can be achieved in as little as 3 breaths:
+It makes you go from too anxious to calm.
+And it can be achieved in as little as three breaths:

 - take a brief pause;

 - then inhale the second half (nose) into the top of your lungs, expanding your upper bronchials;